Al-Mansur Ali II, Imam of Yemen

+Biography

-First reign
+First reign (1835–1837)

 Ali bin Abdallah was the son of Imam al-Mahdi Abdallah and an Ethiopian consort.
 When his father died in November 1835 after a turbulent reign, Ali was able to claim the imamate, under the name al-Mansur Ali.
 Nevertheless he lacked some of the qualifications for an imam.
 Two Britons called Charles J. Cruttenden and Dr. Hulton visited San'a in 1836 and related their meeting with the imam.
 Al-Mansur Ali was described as a young man of dark complexion.
 On occasions when the two foreigners met the imam, the latter got exceedingly drunk, as did the attending dancing-girls.
 The visitors also related that San'a was in the grip of a severe famine, since no rain had fallen in four years.
 Al-Mansur Ali II was deposed by his own troops on 9 February 1837, since their salary was in arrears.
 They replaced him with an-Nasir Abdallah, a prominent Zaidi scholar in his own right.
 The ex-imam and his uncle Sidi Muhammad were imprisoned and stayed in confinement for the next three years.

-Second reign
+Second reign (1844–1845)

 After the violent death of an-Nasir Abdallah in 1840, al-Mansur Ali and Sidi Muhammad were released, and the latter was made imam, as al-Hadi Muhammad.
 Al-Mansur Ali received an allowance but was forbidden to interfere in state affairs.
 After the death of his uncle in January 1844, al-Mansur Ali was once again raised to the imamate, almost without opposition.
 In the same year he undertook a military campaign to subdue the lowlands of Yemen, Tihamah, which had been lost for the Zaidi state since 1832.
 After having been evacuated by Egyptian troops in 1840, the Tihamah was dominated by Sharif al-Husayn bin Ali bin Haidar of Abu Arish (d.
 1851).
 Imam Al-Mansur Ali had some initial successes and issued a proclamation from Qataba where he enjoined various chiefs to submit to Zaidi rule.
 Some actually did, though by far the most abstained.
 Al-Mansur Ali's enterprise was interrupted by a revolt by his uncle al-Qasim, and an outbreak of smallpox.
 Eventually a relative called Muhammad bin Yahya claimed the imamate and appeared before San'a with an army of tribesmen in 1845.
 The inhabitants declared for the claimant, and al-Mansur Ali was once again deposed.
 He was given an allowance and permitted to live in one of the palaces of the city.
 The usurper took the name al-Mutawakkil Muhammad.